 function and to raise the quality of both juvenile and adult representation.

-The Committee is now requesting ideas from OCDLA members on bills to introduce in 2017 — please specifically describe the problem to be solved, how to fix the problem, and which statute(s), if any, need to be amended, and send to OCDLA Legislative Committees co-chairs Bronson James and DeAnna Horne.
+The Committee is now requesting ideas from OCDLA members on bills to introduce in 2017 — please specifically describe the problem to be solved, how to fix the problem, and which statute(s), if any, need to be amended, and send to OCDLA Legislative Committee co-chairs DeAnna Horne and Shawn Wiley.

 The OCDLA Legislative Committee and legislative lobbyist Gail Meyer are in full swing.
 The Library of Defense (LOD) has a dynamic Legislative Section.
 There you will find updates on legislative action that affects us, our clients, and the practice of criminal defense law in Oregon.
 Make sure you have your OCDLA user name and password for the members' only portion of the LOD.

 DeAnna Horne, Co-Chair | Portland | Email